influxdata/telegraf/plugins/outputs/cratedb/README.md

 );
 ```

-The plugin can also create this table for you automatically via the
+The plugin can create this table for you automatically via the `table_create`
-`table_create` config option, see below.
+config option, see below.

 ## Configuration